linode/docs/docs/tools-reference/tools/introduction-to-vim-customization.md

 ## Before You Begin

 1. A basic understanding of how to work within the Vim environment is necessary to complete this tutorial.
 Readers should be familiar with editing documents with Vim.

-3. Working through this tutorial requires the use of a limited user account.
-If you have yet to create one, follow the steps in the [Securing Your Server](/docs/security/securing-your-server) guide.
+2. Working through this tutorial requires the use of a limited user account.
+If you have yet to create one, follow the steps in the [Securing Your Server](/docs/security/securing-your-server#add-a-limited-user-account) guide.

 # Customizing Your Vim Instance

 It is possible to customize Vim on a per-user basis or set configurations to apply system-wide.
 Integrating both options is also possible, and useful in situations where you would like some settings to apply to all accounts on the system, and other settings to apply to your own user account exclusively.

-## Customizing The Global **vimrc** File
+## Customizing the Global *vimrc* File

 The configurations in this section will apply system-wide across all user accounts.

-1. A default Vim installation will feature a file containing Vim's core global settings called **vimrc**.
+1. A default Vim installation will feature a file containing Vim's core global settings called *vimrc*.
 This file will be located at either `/etc/vim/vimrc` or `etc/vimrc`, depending on your linux distribution.

     {: .note}
     > Prefixing the `sudo` command is necessary when editing files where read and/or write permissions are not granted to your user account.

-3. Open the **vimrc** file for editing.
+2. Open the *vimrc* file for editing.
 The file may syntactically differ between Linux distributions, but the core settings remain the same.
 In the file below, the segment containing the bulk of the configuration options is shown.
 Uncomment the lines whose behavior you wish to enable.

 {:.file}
 /etc/vimrc